vgalpha/vgalpha/README.md

 - 👋 Hi, I’m @vgalpha
 - 👀 I’m interested in full stack development and exploring how large-scale systems work.
-- 🌱 I’m currently learning data structures, algorithms, and development technologies like HTML, CSS, JavaScript, and React.
+- 🌱 I’m currently learning data structures & algorithms, and development technologies like HTML, CSS, JavaScript, and React.
 - 💞️ I’m looking to collaborate on real-world projects and internships to apply my skills and gain hands-on experience.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/vanigoyal126/)
 - 😄 Pronouns: She/Her